benber86/analytics_proposal/README.md

 - Work with the Curve core team and research team to provide them with the data streams and metrics they need.
 For instance:
     - Provide needed historical data for the research team's CurveSim package
     - Create a simulator to estimate changes in volume and revenue at different fee levels to set more competitive pool fees.
+- Ensure high availability and proper documentation for all our public API endpoint
+- Maintain a decentralized data source for generic Curve pools/DAO metrics on the Graph
 - Field analytics-related questions on Telegram and Discord

+### 4. Open code-base

 ### 5. LLAMMA/crvUSD dashboard